mmm111mmm/inacityinthefuture/next.md

 }
 ```

+## We need to change data

-However programs need to change data.
+However, programs need to change data.

 A computer game needs to print your score, do something, then print the new score.

 A banking program needs to print your balance, withdraw money from your account, then print your new balance.

-To change data we need to use *variables*.

 ## Introducing variables

 We can say we need to change data.
-Or we can say we need to **vary** data.
+Or we need to **vary** data.

 If we want to vary data, we need to use **variables**.